w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 On the one hand, this entails selecting the best set of translated (localized) set of resources for the user's needs.
-For example, a site consistent of static files might just choose between different language versions of each page, while another site might load text into a blank template from resource bundles (such those employed by GNU gettext or Java's `java.util.ResourceBundle`).
+For example, a site consisting of static files might just choose between different language versions of each page, while another site might load text into a blank template from resource bundles (such those employed by GNU gettext or Java's `java.util.ResourceBundle`).